dgovor/Sign-Language-Translator/README.md

 Coming soon.

 After the data has been collected and the dataset is complete, the user can proceed with the model training.
-In this step the dataset is split into two subsets: 90% of the dataset is used for training and 10% is for testing.
+In this step the dataset is split into two subsets: 90% of the dataset is used for training and 10% for testing.

 ## Real Time Predictions